 While a big bowl of rice just won’t cut it after a long weight session, a rice protein shake might.
 Surprisingly enough, this 100 percent plant-based protein stacks up well against the competition.
 In an eight-week study comparing the benefits of both whey and rice protein supplementation, researchers concluded that both offered nearly the same benefit.
 Rice protein is also gluten-free, making it a safe (and economical) choice for those with gluten allergies.

 One downside to rice protein is that it tends to be low in certain amino acids — namely, lysine.
-This means that relying on rice protein powder as your sole source of protein likely isn’t a good idea.
-Pairing rice protein with other sources of animal or plant-based proteins is the best way to incorporate this supplement in your diet without experiencing the downsides of missing out on essential amino acids.
+This means that relying on rice protein powder as your sole source of protein likely isn’t ideal.
+Pairing rice protein with other sources of animal or plant-based proteins is the best way to incorporate this supplement in your diet without missing out on essential amino acids.

 7. Vegan Protein Powder Blends